sougandh-manoj/zentasks/README.md

 # ZenTask 🎯

 ### Project Description
-Built for the Useless Projects hackathon, this is productivity software that's given up on productivity.
+Built for the Useless Projects, this is productivity website that's given up on productivity.
 It combines professional-grade design with deliberately chaotic functionality, creating an experience that's simultaneously frustrating and delightfully entertaining.
 It's technically impressive, visually stunning, and completely useless—exactly perfect for this hackathon.

 ### The Problem (that doesn't exist)
 People Were Actually Completing Their Tasks